zifeo/Croque/README.md

 [![Build Status](https://travis-ci.org/zifeo/Croque.svg?branch=master)](https://travis-ci.org/zifeo/Croque)

 EPFL is a great place.
 Croque is an [Agepoly](https://agepoly.ch/) and [Musical](http://musical.epfl.ch/) initiative to bring up more friendly, unexpected and surprising encounters on the campus.
-Whether you don't like to eat alone, you want to meet new buddies, you're curious about people elsewhere or you're a chatty person, let's have lunch and fun together 😎 !
+Whether you don't like to eat alone, you want to meet new buddies, you're curious about people elsewhere or you're a chatty one, let's have lunch and fun together 😎 !

 ## Concept

 Every EPFL member can register for next weekday lunch (in french, english or both).
 At **12.00am**, joiners will be randomly assigned to groups of 3-4 people and **receive an email** containing one campus location and first names.
 They should meet there at **12.15am** and decide where to go for lunch.
 The rest is up to them 🎉 !
-(When lacking people, joiners will receive a cancellation, let's retry another day.)
+(When lacking people, joiners will be cancelled by email, let's retry another day.)

 There is a single rule: please show up on time or cancel yourself before the assignment, otherwise you will be banned.